Rue de l'Université, Lyon: History

 The street was no longer used when the Roman Empire fell.
 In 1180, the tower of Béchevelin was built by John 1st of Bellesme (or Jean Fair Hands), Archbishop of Lyon.
-It is located near the Place Depéret and the Pont de l'Université, which led several authors to imagine that the first bridge over the Rhône, which appeared in several texts would be located, not that of the rue de la Guillotière, but that of the rue de l'Université.
+It is located near the Place Depéret and the Pont de l'Université, which led several authors to imagine that the first bridge over the Rhône, which appeared in several texts would be located, not that of the Rue de la Guillotière, but that of the Rue de l'Université.
 The base of the tower is visible on a 1550 scenographic plan and would have been only partly destroyed when Protestant troops left the place in 1561.
-The ruins of the tower were visible up to half of the nineteenth century.
+The ruins of the tower were visible up to half of the 19th century.

-The street was formerly named Rue Bouchardy, as André Bouchardy lived in the cour du Soleil and the drawing of the street crossed over his house.
+The street was formerly named Rue Bouchardy, as André Bouchardy lived in the Cour du Soleil and the drawing of the street crossed over his house.
 It received its current name after the deliberation of the municipal council on 17 June 1902.
-The eastern part of the street, from the rue Jean-Jaurès, became the rue Marc-Bloch in 1945.
+The eastern part of the street, from the Rue Jean-Jaurès, became the Rue Marc-Bloch in 1945.

 It took its first form in the late 19th century with the construction of university buildings to the south, then that of the north in the early 20th century.
 The eastern part was open in the early 20th century by the demolition and a broadening.

 Architecture

-The street starts with a wide part between the two gray stone big facades of the universities, then widens again after the rue Pasteur with workshops and a two-floor large square building.
-After the rue Gryphe and the Place Prado, it becomes a common avenue with two rows of buildings, high at north, more diverse and lower at south.
+The street starts with a wide part between the two gray stone big facades of the universities, then widens again after the Rue Pasteur with workshops and a two-floor large square building.
+After the Rue Gryphe and the Place Prado, it becomes a common avenue with two rows of buildings, high at north, more diverse and lower at south.
 The Citroën garage was built in 1930.